s223929/41934---Advanced-BIM-Materials/A4/README.md

 - Inconsistencies between BIM material names and the official names used in databases (e.g., Table 7 Bygningsreglementet), which makes direct matching unreliable.
 - Language differences, such as materials defined in other languages (e.g. Danish) while databases use English terminology.
 - Difficult to fully automate, because the workflow still requires manually selecting the correct material from Table 7 and entering it into the tool.
-Only then can the tool pull the corresponding values from the Excel file.
-In other words, the process is not 100% automatic.
+Only then can the tool extract the corresponding values from the Excel file.
+In other words, the process is stil not 100% automatic.

-Here is the code needed to open Table 7 and use it within your own Python script:
+Here is the code needed to read the Table 7 and use it within your own Python script:

 ```
 import os